 Here’s what you should include in your general contractor invoice:

 • A unique invoice number for record-keeping purposes (e.g. Invoice #1001, #1002, etc.)

 • Invoice date and payment due date

 • Your business name, logo, phone number, email, and mailing address

 • Line items that detail the work you provided, along with product and service descriptions

-• Subtotal before taxes, discounts, and service fees
+• Subtotal before sales tax, discounts, and service fees

 • The total amount owed, including applicable taxes and discounts